 Step 3: Choose an Online/Distance Learning Option

 Once you have opened the WC Online Chat window, as instructed above, you can begin talking to your consultant through the chat window.
-At this point, you have three options for your online/distance learning appointment: Stay with the WC Online Chat window you are using, switch to the Skype App, or opt for a phone call without an online session.
+At this point, you have three options for your online/distance learning appointment: Stay with the WC Online Chat window you are using, switch to the Skype App, choose to connect through Zoom, or opt for a phone call without an online session.
 As you begin the session, please tell your consulant which option you would like to choose.
-To guide to your best option, please see the more detailed information about these options below.
+To guide to your best option, please see the more detailed information about these options below:

 Using the WC Online Portal (found through MyCLU), this option is often the easist for students because they have begin their online/distance learning from this window.
 The consultant can see the same window you see and make comments in real time.
 The chat space is split into two parts: the right chat area and the left shared text window.
 The chat area allows you to type your questions and comments to your consultant as you discuss the paper.
 In the left shared text window, you can copy and paste your paper so that both you and your consultant can see it together.
 This shared area allows you or the consultant to make changes, type ideas, strike out language, or add other alterations to the text.